-The dynamic project elements reference the range of Soleri’s work: a bridge marks solar events and connects humans conceptually across time; monolithic earth cast panels reflect the Cosanti aesthetic; and the classic bronze bells, recognized internationally have supported Soleri’s projects.
+The dynamic project elements reference the range of Soleri’s work: a bridge marks solar events and connects humans conceptually across time, monolithic earth-cast panels reflect the Cosanti aesthetic, and the classic bronze bells—recognized internationally—have supported Soleri’s projects.

 The strong architectural carving on the panels creates a perfect counterpoint for the Goldwater Bell assembly, which reflects Soleri’s life work in architecture and ecology.
-Fabricated entirely by Paolo Soleri in 1969, the bell was part of the artist’s first U.S. retrospective at the Corcoran Gallery in Washington, DC.
+Fabricated entirely by Soleri in 1969, the bell was part of the artist’s first U.S. retrospective at the Corcoran Gallery in Washington, D.C.
 Encased within the 22-foot tall pylons near the south edge of the plaza, the bell and the panels create an intimate gallery setting amidst the open plaza.

 Salt River Project, the quasi-governmental entity that oversees the canals and water usage in the Valley, was instrumental in working closely with the design team.
 Over a 17-month period, the team addressed the current and future locations of the underground utilities in an effort to facilitate the design of both sets of pylons on the south bank.
-Over an eight-month construction period, the design team with the construction crew worked diligently to accommodate the schedule and on-the-ground design revisions.
+Over an eight-month construction period, the design team and construction crew worked diligently to accommodate the schedule and on-the-ground design revisions.